ubc-library-rc/rc-workshop-template/index.md

 *1*{: .circle .circle-blue} Number in normal text

-This might be useful to add certain check-points in a tutorial and you can quick-ly refer back to them

 You can also use this in headers, lists and other markdown suported elements, e.g.,

 ```